Louisiana Adoption Laws

 Yes.
 Louisiana’s putative father registry allows a man to file an acknowledgment of paternity with the court.
 A mother and the child’s alleged father may file an acknowledgment of paternity together, after a notary informs them that either party has the right to request a genetic test.
 The alleged father has the right to consult with an attorney before he acknowledges paternity; if he does not acknowledge paternity, the mother can file a paternity suit.

 Once a father signs the acknowledgment, he has the right to petition for custody or visitation with the child.
 He may also be required to support the child, and the child will be entitled to the same rights afforded to children born in wedlock, including inheritance rights.

 Who must complete a home study in Louisiana?

 In any state, anyone who wishes to adopt must first complete an adoption home study.

-For more information about Louisiana adoption laws, call 1-800-ADOPTION.
+For more information about Louisiana adoption laws, please speak with a local adoption attorney.
+For more information about adopting with our agency, please call 1-800-ADOPTION.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.